Colour Temperature Switchable Downlights Compared

 Even the versions with switches located on the front aren't always ideal as you've still got to get the step ladders out, remove the bezels and change each light.
 Then repeat this process every time you want to make a change, with each downlight in the room.

 If you plan to change the colour temperature regularly then I would recommend choosing one that can be changed by a wall switch or remote control.
-The Centurion by Amitex for example is controllable by switching an ordinary light switch or by ordering an additional remote control.
+The Centorio by Ricoman for example is controllable by switching an ordinary light switch or by ordering an additional remote control.
 Or the Halers H2 Pro 550 CS is also controllable by a light switch, by switching the switch on and off within a few seconds, the colour temperatures switches.

 Although this design isn't always perfect as they can be changed accidentally especially by those pesky kids!